 Have you ever considered taking up the challenge of reading the whole Bible in one year?
 Perhaps you met the challenge... perhaps the finish line remains a goal... perhaps you're thinking of taking up the challenge for the first time!

 Resources for this challenge have been provided by The Center for Biblical Studies, including a list of daily readings and The Bible Challenge Book.
 You can access these resources by clicking on image to the left or by simply checking in with us at St. John's.
 This can be an individual spiritual discipline or a challenge that is taken up with friends!

-This Advent calendar is created each year by the Rev. Thomas Mousin and the Rev. Merry Watters.
+Each year, the Rev. Thomas Mousin and the Rev. Merry Watters create an Advent calendar.
 Beginning on the First Sunday of Advent and concluding on December 24th, the calendar offers a scripture reading and suggested devotion for each day of the season.
-This year, musical settings for the calendar's poem can be downloaded, along with the calendar at:https://thomasmousin.wordpress.com.
-Permission is granted to reproduce and distribute the calendar and music for the Advent season.
+Permission is granted to reproduce and distribute the calendar for the Advent season.
 Click on the image at left for the full calendar image.

-Lenten devotionals for the 2017 season are available through the church.
+Beginning in mid-February, Lenten devotionals for the 2018 season are available through the church.
 There are pamphlets about Lent, devotions for lent, and ictus pocket pieces.
 Pamphlets are available for adults, children, youth, and families.
 Choose ones that appeal to you and let them help you keep a holy lent.

 This year’s Episcopal Relief & Development devotional focuses on Early Childhood Development.
 Faith leaders from across our Anglican family were asked to write reflections with this focus.
 These deeply meaningful meditations explore how children inform our spirituality and what we can learn from their spiritual lives.
 Click on the image at left to view this booklet electronically or download it.
 ERD also offers the opportunity to sign up to receive daily Lenten Meditations by email.